Triple Crown (snooker)

 The current Triple Crown logo since January 2024 (left) and previous logo (right).

-The Triple Crown in professional snooker refers to winning the sport's three longest-running and most prestigious tournaments: the World Snooker Championship (first held in 1927 and staged as a knockout tournament continuously since 1969), the invitational Masters (held annually since 1975), and the UK Championship (held annually since 1977).
-In January 2020, the three tournaments were formally named the Triple Crown Series.
+The Triple Crown in professional snooker refers to winning the sport's three longest-running and most prestigious tournaments: the World Snooker Championship (first held in 1927 and staged as a knockout tournament continuously since 1969), the invitational Masters (held annually since 1975) and the UK Championship (held annually since 1977).
+Any player who has won all three Triple Crown tournaments at least once over the course of their career is said to have won a "career Triple Crown" and they gain the right to wear an embroidered crown on their waistcoat to reflect the achievement.

-Any player who has won all three Triple Crown tournaments at least once over the course of their career is said to have won a "career Triple Crown", and they gain the right to wear an embroidered crown on their waistcoat to reflect the achievement.
-As of 2024, eleven players have won a career Triple Crown: Steve Davis, Terry Griffiths, Stephen Hendry, Alex Higgins, John Higgins, Shaun Murphy, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Judd Trump, and Mark Williams.
-O'Sullivan has won the most Triple Crown titles, with 23; Hendry has won 18, and Davis 15.

-Davis, Hendry, and Williams are the only three players to have won all three Triple Crown events in a single season (Davis in 1987–88, Hendry in both 1989–90 and 1995–96, and Williams in 2002–03).
-Hendry is the only player to have accomplished this feat twice.
+As of 2026, eleven players have won a career Triple Crown: Steve Davis, Terry Griffiths, Alex Higgins, Stephen Hendry, John Higgins, Mark Williams, Ronnie O'Sullivan, Neil Robertson, Mark Selby, Shaun Murphy and Judd Trump.
+O'Sullivan has won the most Triple Crown titles with 23, Hendry 18 and Davis 15; Davis, Hendry and Williams are the only three players to have won all three Triple Crown events in a single season (Davis in 1987–88, Hendry in both 1989–90 and 1995–96 and Williams in 2002–03).

 History

-Trophies of the Triple Crown tournaments, from left to right: UK Championship, World Snooker Championship, and Masters.
+Trophies of the Triple Crown tournaments, from left to right: UK Championship, World Snooker Championship and Masters.

-In 1969, the World Snooker Championship became a single elimination tournament, replacing the previous challenge format; this change marks the start of professional snooker's "modern era".
-Six years later, a non-ranking invitational event, the Masters, was introduced; there were 10 competitors in the inaugural Masters in 1975, later increasing to 16 players.
-When John Spencer won the 1975 Masters tournament, he became the first person to win two Triple Crown events, having won the world championships in 1969 and 1971.
+In 1969, the World Snooker Championship became a single elimination tournament, replacing the previous challenge format.
+This change marks the start of professional snooker's "modern era".
+Six years later, a non-ranking invitational event, the Masters, was introduced.
+There were 10 competitors in the inaugural Masters in 1975, later increasing to 16 players.
+John Spencer, who had won the world championships in 1969 and 1971, won the 1975 Masters tournament.
 The following year, Ray Reardon won both the Masters and World Championship in the same season.

 In 1977, the UK Championship was created.
 Originally restricted to British residents and passport holders, the tournament was opened to all professionals in 1984 and also became a ranking event.
 Patsy Fagan won the 1977 UK Championship, in his only Triple Crown final.
 In the 1980–81 season, Steve Davis won both the UK Championship and the World Championship, and was the first player to complete the career Triple Crown when he won the Masters the following season.
 Davis was also the first player to complete the season Triple Crown, winning all three events in the 1987–88 season.

+Branding and prizes

+From the 2020 Masters onward, players who have completed the Triple Crown are eligible to have a gold crown embroidered on their playing waistcoats in recognition of the achievement, and the three tournaments were formally named the Triple Crown Series.